Boundary Control for Wildfire Mitigation

-The system $\Sigma$ has been introduced in \cite{model3} to model heat propagation and fuel depletion in wildfires.
-The meaning of each term in $\Sigma$ is explained below. \begin{itemize} \item The domain $\Omega$ represents the area where the fire evolves. \item $t$ is the time variable. \item $T$ is the temperature of the fire. \item $S$ represents the fuel supply mass fraction, which quantifies the proportion of unburned fuel relative to the total initial fuel mass.
-In other words, $S(x,t)$ indicates the fraction of fuel that remains available for combustion at a given location $x\in \Omega$ and a given time $t\geq 0$. \item The constant $T_a>0$ is the ambient temperature. \item The parameter $\varepsilon >0$ represents the thermal diffusivity, and $\varepsilon \Delta T$ is the diffusion term, governing the spread of heat within the domain. \item The coefficient $A>0$ corresponds to the maximal temperature increase per unit time when combustion is at its peak, assuming $S:=1$ (ample fuel supply) and negligible cooling effects. \item The constant $C>0$ characterizes the rate at which heat dissipates into the surroundings. \item $C_S\geq 0$ characterizes the rate at which fuel diminishes relative to its initial amount. \item $v:\Omega \times [0,+\infty)\to \mathbb{R}^2$, $(x,t)\mapsto v(x,t) = $ is the wind velocity, which advects the heat via the advection term $-v\cdot \nabla T$. \item $Sr(T)$ represents the rate at which the fuel is consumed due to burning, with $r(T)$ given by the Arrhenius law
+where $(T,S) : \Omega \times [0,+\infty) \to \mathbb{R}_{+}\times [0,1]$ and $\Omega \subset \mathbb{R}_{+}^2$ is bounded and connected.
+The meaning of each term in $\Sigma$ is explained below. \begin{itemize} \item The domain $\Omega$ represents the area where the fire evolves. \item $t$ is the time variable. \item $T$ is the temperature of the fire. \item $S$ represents the fuel supply mass fraction. \item The constant $T_a>0$ is the ambient temperature. \item The parameter $\varepsilon >0$ represents the thermal diffusivity, and $\varepsilon \Delta T$ is the diffusion term, governing the spread of heat within the domain. \item The coefficient $A>0$ corresponds to the maximal temperature increase per unit time when combustion is at its peak, assuming $S:=1$ (ample fuel supply) and negligible cooling effects. \item The constant $C>0$ characterizes the rate at which heat dissipates into the surroundings. \item $C_S\geq 0$ characterizes the rate at which fuel diminishes relative to its initial amount. \item $v:\Omega \times [0,+\infty)\to \mathbb{R}^2$, $(x,t)\mapsto v(x,t) = $ is the wind velocity, which advects the heat via the advection term $-v\cdot \nabla T$. \item $Sr(T)$ represents the rate at which the fuel is consumed due to burning, with $r(T)$ given by the Arrhenius law

 where $\gamma >0$.
 We refer to $A(Sr(T)-C(T-T_a))$ as the reaction term. \end{itemize}

 In this model, the temperature is in Kelvin, the time is in seconds, and the spatial variables are in meter.
 The units of the coefficients are detailed in \cite{model3}.